Designed by doctors, shaped by you

 You can access these features through the WeightWatchers app.

-Hers and WeightWatchers work in similar ways, both help you connect with healthcare providers who can prescribe weight loss drugs online to those who qualify.
+Hers and WeightWatchers work in similar ways, both help you connect with healthcare providers who can prescribe weight loss medications online to those who qualify.

 Here’s what the process looks like: